laminas/tutorials/doc/book/getting-started/skeleton-application.md

 If you answer "Y", or press enter with no selection, the installer will not raise any additional prompts, and finish installing your application.
-If you anser "n", it will continue prompting you:
+If you answer "n", it will continue prompting you:

 ```text
     Would you like to install the developer toolbar? y/N